mslinn/GitS3Glue/README.md

 Each time files are pushed to BitBucket, a POST can originate from the repo and can go a designated URL.
 For the details on the services included with Bitbucket, check out [BitBucket services](https://confluence.atlassian.com/display/BITBUCKET/Managing+bitbucket+Services).
 This Heroku app works with the [POST service](https://confluence.atlassian.com/display/BITBUCKET/Setting+Up+the+bitbucket+POST+Service).
+Basic authentication doesn't work for some of direct file routes; an internal ticket has been opened.
+I'll use OAuth for authenticating against private git repositories hosted on BitBucket.